HUST-EIC-AI-LAB/UCADI/README.md

 sh launch_docker.sh
 ```

-## 3. Implementation of FL
+## Implementation

-**3.1**   We have reduced the operations required in the communication process as much as possible.
+We have reduced the operations required in the communication process as much as possible.
 Yet, the Client training process and the Server aggregating process still need to be customized by the researcher.

 We provide a rough template for the communication process, `./server/server_main_raw.py`  and `./client/client_main_raw.py`.
 Therefore you can design your own federated learning process accordingly.